srobo/kitbook/docs/competition/team-support-coord/README.md

   authors: Fiona Gillan, Richard Barlow, Rob Gilton and Thomas Leese
   url: https://bitbucket.org/richardbarlow/sr-comp-team-support-coord/wiki/Home
 ---
-# Student Robotics Competition Team Support Documentation
+# Competition Team Support Documentation

 This is the Competition Team Support Coordinator's documentation.
 The Competition Team Support Coordinator is responsible for ensuring that teams are supported, with technical problems, throughout the competition.
 The Competition Team Support team consists of four roles: